Welcome to the project website for 55 Morning Lane, outlining the proposals for this important site in Hackney.

 Thank you to everyone who attended our drop-in sessions, held over five days in July 2019.
 These sessions were very much about getting the views of the local community on how you would like to see the ground floor of the site used.
 We are very grateful for the feedback received.
 We have provided a summary of this feedback below.

-If you were not able to attend you can still provide feedback by emailing us 55MorningLane@londoncommunications.co.uk or by completing the contact form listed at the bottom of this page.
+If you were not able to attend you can still provide feedback by emailing us 55MorningLane@londoncommunications.co.uk.

 Sketch images showing proposed ground floor of the development.